-We have lots of ways to slide at top speed on snow: sledding, skiing, snowboarding.
-We people aren’t the only ones who think it’s fun, though — birds love it, too.
-In this video, a crow who’s found a round jar lid slides down a snowy roof while hanging onto it.
+People have lots of ways to slide at top speed on snow: sledding, skiing, snowboarding.
+It turns out birds love winter sports, too.
+In this video, a crow who’s found a round jar lid slides down a snowy roof.
 That first trip might have been an accident, but then the crow grabs the lid, flies to the top of the roof and tries it again.
-That had to be on purpose!
 The crow tests out a dry part of the roof, but goes back to the first slope to keep “crowboarding.”
-Birds love their winter sports just like us.

 Wee ones: The snow on the roof is white.
 Try to spot 4 white things in your room.

 Little kids: If the crow’s ride starts 3 seconds into the video and lasts for 5 seconds, how many seconds into the video does the ride end?
 Bonus: If the crow slides down the left side of the roof, then the right, then the left, then the right…out of 8 rides, how many will be on the left?

 Big kids: If the crow starts the ride 9 feet from the edge of the roof and finishes 4 feet from the edge, how many inches did the crow slide?
 (Reminder if needed: One foot equals 12 inches.)
 Bonus: If a woodpecker, robin and peacock all join in the fun, and a pair of birds ride the lid together, how many possible pairs could it be?
 (Don’t worry about the order, just the pairs of birds.)

 Wee ones: Items might include bedsheets, socks, underwear, sneakers, and paper.

 Little kids: At 8 seconds.
 Bonus: 4 rides.